Getting Started with the Apache Derby Open Source Database in CF8

-If you've not noticed, one of the many new features in CF8 is the Apache Derby database.
-Derby is a full-featured database with a 10-year heritage (formerly known as Cloudscape, and released to open source by IBM, who had acquired it from Informix, and also now distributed by Sun as JavaDB.)
+One of the many new features added in CF8 was the Apache Derby database, embedded within CF. Derby is a full-featured database with a 10+ year heritage (formerly known as Cloudscape, and released to open source by IBM, who had acquired it from Informix, and also now distributed by Oracle--formerly as Sun--as JavaDB.)

 For those not familiar with the Apache family of open-source projects, don't confuse this with the web server of the same name (which is just one of many, many open source projects hosted on the apache.org site.)